kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 and copied installation scripts we will use into /home/ec2-user.
 ```
 Note:
 eksctl background tasks may timeout the ssh shell.
-Yeah, so if you're create hangs you may want to use tmux or
+Yeah, so if your create hangs you may want to use tmux or
 put the command into the background using the unix "&".
 ```
 ### Create Cluster